-Adjust input data and table smoothing, illuminant and table sizes.
+Processing options for Fiery Edge profiles to adjust input data and table smoothing, illuminant, and table sizes.

-- 1 Click the Processing tab. - 2 Set the values for the following: - Input data smoothing: Controls the amount of smoothing that is performed on the measurement data used to create the profile.
-Increase this value to smooth out noisy color gamut measurements, such as those from inkjet production printers running at a low resolution.
-Decrease this control for less noisy printers. - Table smoothing: Controls the amount of smoothing to the output tables.
+1 Click the Advanced settings tab.

+- 2 Set the following values for the following: - Measurement data smoothness Controls the amount of smoothing that is performed on the measurement data used to create the profile.
+Increase the Smoothness value to smooth out noisy color gamut measurements, such as those from inkjet production printers running at a low resolution.
+Decrease this control for less noisy printers. - ICC profile smoothness Controls the amount of smoothing to the output tables.
 There are separate controls for Perceptual, Colorimetric, and Saturation.
-Increase the smoothing for rendering smoother gradients and decrease the smoothing for more accurate color renditions. - Illuminant: Provides a list of standard illuminations.
-Choose the illuminant that matches the light viewing conditions for your output. - Table sizes: Determines the number of table entries in the Perceptual, Colorimetric, and Saturation input and output tables.
+Increase the smoothing for rendering smoother gradients and decrease the smoothing for more accurate color renditions. - Lookup table size Determines the number of table entries in the Perceptual, Colorimetric, and Saturation input and output tables.
+Larger tables produce more accurate color but take longer to calculate and the ICC profiles take up more hard disk space.
+For critical print-reproduction tasks, increase the output table sizes.
+For critical proofing tasks, increase the input table sizes. - Illuminant- Provides a list of standard illuminations.
+Choose the illuminant that matches the light viewing conditions for your printed output. - ICC version- Allows you to save the output profile for ICC version 2 or ICC version 4. - 3 Click Apply to save your selections, click Reset to reset to the default settings, or one of the other tabs.